The Migrations Framework

 The migration generation is implemented as a proof search in linear logic1.
 In

-is the set of predicates of the original schema and b
+a ⊸ b, where a is the set of predicates of the original schema and b is

 default proof steps.
 Backends can add to these steps for backend-specific